rapid7/insightconnect-plugins/plugins/dynamodb/help.md

 # Version History

+* 3.1.1 - Updated to the latest SDK to address memory usage issues | Updated plugin packages
 * 3.1.0 - Add Get Item action
 * 3.0.2 - Fix number should be a string for boto3 input bug
 * 3.0.1 - Validate exclusive_start_key parameter for Scan action